For the next article in this series, click here

 My sister explained that it was one of the options driving offenders could choose when they were ordered to go to classes to review the principles of driving.
 When they completed the class, their points would be erased.
 Great idea, no?
-After all, why listen to a dry lecture when you can laugh your way through driving school?
+After all, why listen to a dry lecture when you can laugh your way through traffic school?

 Recently, I came across two hilarious lists of grammar mistakes, and I thought it would be fun to use them as a springboard for reviewing some of the grammar principles I’ve been writing about during the past year and a half.
 This post is part 1; my next post will be, incredibly, part 2.

 In a participle phrase (think of a participle as an “-ing” word), the participle describes the action of the subject – so beware.
 Remember my famous line: “After pooping on the sidewalk, I cleaned up the mess and put Fido back on his leash.”
 Here the subject is “I,” which means “I” am doing the action described by the participle – in this case pooping.
-Likewise, in the first sentence, the evening is the subject, so it would be the one enjoying the cocktail and chatting.
+Likewise, in the second sentence, the evening is the subject, so it would be the one enjoying the cocktail and chatting.

 2. A bar was walked into by the passive voice.